keycloak/keycloak/examples/fuse/README.md

 - Jetty8 adapter for both JBoss Fuse 6.2 and Apache Karaf 3, that include [Jetty8](http://eclipse.org/jetty/) server under the covers and Jetty is used for running various kinds of web applications
 - Jetty9 adapter for both JBoss Fuse 6.3 and Apache Karaf 4, that include [Jetty9](http://eclipse.org/jetty/) server under the covers and Jetty is used for running various kinds of web applications

+**WARNING:** Running your applications inside standalone Apache Karaf may work, however we are testing just with JBoss Fuse and not with standalone Karaf server.
+So if you really want adapter on standalone Karaf server, it's up to you to figure exact steps to have it working.

 The Fuse example is slightly modified version of Keycloak base demo applications.
-The main difference among base demo is that for Fuse demo are applications running on separate Fuse/Karaf server.
+The main difference among base demo is that for Fuse demo are applications running on separate Fuse server.
 Keycloak server is supposed to run separately on Wildfly.

-What is supported for Fuse/Karaf is:
+What is supported for Fuse is:
-* Security for classic WAR applications deployed on Fuse/Karaf with [pax-war extender](https://ops4j1.jira.com/wiki/display/ops4j/Pax+Web+Extender+-+War).
+* Security for classic WAR applications deployed on Fuse with [pax-war extender](https://ops4j1.jira.com/wiki/display/ops4j/Pax+Web+Extender+-+War).
-* Security for servlets deployed on Fuse/Karaf as OSGI services with [pax-whiteboard extender](https://ops4j1.jira.com/wiki/display/ops4j/Pax+Web+Extender+-+Whiteboard).
+* Security for servlets deployed on Fuse as OSGI services with [pax-whiteboard extender](https://ops4j1.jira.com/wiki/display/ops4j/Pax+Web+Extender+-+Whiteboard).
 * Security for [Apache Camel](http://camel.apache.org/) Jetty endpoints running with [camel-jetty](http://camel.apache.org/jetty.html) component.
 * Security for [Apache CXF](http://cxf.apache.org/) endpoints running on their own separate [Jetty engine](http://cxf.apache.org/docs/jetty-configuration.html).
 Supports both securing JAX-RS and JAX-WS endpoints.